 LEAF Marque is a farm assurance system, showing that food has been grown sustainably with care for the environment.
 Here we take a look at the latest version of the LEAF Marque Standard.

 LEAF Marque is a full member of the ISEAL Alliance and committed to the continual improvement of the LEAF Marque Standard.
 Obtaining stakeholder feedback is an essential process in revising the Standard, and an important part of the development of the LEAF Marque Standard is public consultation.
 For the LEAF Marque Standard v15.0 Draft, public consultation ran from 30th November 2018 to 1st January 2019.
 For a synopsis of the feedback received and response by LEAF Marque, please see the Public Consultation Synopsis.
 For a summary of the changes in the LEAF Marque Standard v15.0, see our blog post or view our downloadable guide to 'What has changed?".

-LEAF Marque welcomes comments on the LEAF Marque System, including the LEAF Marque Standard, at all times.
+LEAF Marque welcomes comments on any aspect of the LEAF Marque System, including the LEAF Marque Standard, at all times.
 This will be used to inform developments to the LEAF Marque System and LEAF Marque Standard.
 Please feel free to contact us by emailing [email protected].